-Impetigo (im-puh-TIE-go) is a common and highly contagious skin infection that mainly affects infants and children.
-Impetigo usually appears as red sores on the face, especially around a child's nose and mouth, and on hands and feet.
-The sores burst and develop honey-colored crusts.
+Impetigo (im-puh-TIE-go) is a common and highly contagious skin infection that mainly affects infants and young children.
+It usually appears as reddish sores on the face, especially around the nose and mouth and on the hands and feet.
+Over about a week, the sores burst and develop honey-colored crusts.

-Treatment with antibiotics is generally recommended to help prevent the spread of impetigo to others.
-It's important to keep your child home from school or day care until he or she is no longer contagious — usually 24 hours after you begin antibiotic treatment.
+Treatment with antibiotics can limit the spread of impetigo to others.
+Keep children home from school or day care until they're no longer contagious — usually 24 hours after beginning antibiotic treatment.